ankithsavio/ankithsavio.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
     The results for the various algorithms developed.
+Second column, we have Jaccard Score (JS).
+Third Column, we have Dice-Sørensen coefficient.
 </div>

 The results emphasises the use of whole volume of MRI scan to speed up the process.
 The following code be used to manually check the results.